Workers at This Powerful Health Care Behemoth Are Underpaid, Overworked, and Trying to Unionize

 For Flick, who worked at Maximus for five years before receiving a raise and now earns about $27,000 annually, it just didn’t add up.
 She stopped taking the medication.
 Now she takes an over-the-counter drug that she says doesn’t work as well.
 “That’s just undoable for me,” she says.
 “And I was so happy when I took it for a year because it worked so well.”

-The low wages and difficulty accessing health care galvanized Flick to call the Communication Workers of America about unionizing her office.
+The low wages and difficulty accessing health care galvanized Flick to call the Communications Workers of America about unionizing her office.
 The effort has spread from Bogalusa to call center sites across the country.
 In August, Democratic presidential candidates Bernie Sanders and Elizabeth Warren announced their support for the call center workers’ union drive.

 “I want you to know I stand with you in your fight to organize at Maximus to be able to bargain collectively and get fair wages for the vital work you do for our government,” Warren said in a video message to workers.
 Sanders, who met with call center workers about low pay and alleged misclassification in 2018, tweeted out his support for the campaign.